Danhayes3008/Help-The-Homeless/README.md

 This project was made using vs code so i recommend if you wish to try out my site download the repository from my github page.
 To do so follow the instructions bellow:

-- Head over to <a href="https://github.com/Danhayes3008/project-4">my github page</a> to download the folder
+- Head over to [my github page](https://github.com/Danhayes3008/project-4) to download the folder
 - Click on clone and download then click on download zip
 - extract the file after downloading anywhere you want
 - open the folder with vs code